moorepants/dissertation/delftbicycle.rst

 about applying for a Fulbright grant to study somewhere.
 I contacted Arend again to see if he was interested in having me and he was excited.
 I told him I was going to do it and then put it off.
 A week shy of the deadline, I told Arend I didn't have time to do it.
-He encouraged me to apply anyways and I agreed to push through.
+He encouraged me to apply anyway and I agreed to push through.
 I spent the next week putting together the proposal full time and after several drafts I sent it off.
 I didn't think about it much after that, but luck was on my side and I received the acceptance letter from